jkerai1/DNSTwistToMDEIOC/README.md

 File naming convention is DNSTwist+{thedate}.csv

+#General Usage

 No duplication checks between runs :) however MDE natively handles duplicates

 Do not blindly upload, validate results before uploading

 Domains can be whitelisted by adding to the whitelist variable

+Extra domains to be twisted can be added to the domainsToTwist List

 # Whats Next?

 Block The Domain in Tenant Allow Block List using the powershell script (sender domain and URL)

 TABL does not support punycode (xn--) and MDE support for punycode is limited.
-Defender's impersonation list is hidden but TABL blocks will verify explictly domain is blocked.
+Defender for Office's impersonation list is hidden but TABL blocks will verify explictly domain is blocked.

 # Misc
 A good online punycode converter: https://www.punycoder.com/